kingzamzon/docs/docs/Introduction/howItWorks.md

 **FOR DEVELOPERS: SDK API DOCUMENTATION**

 To start building on Lit based on your use case, check out the Lit SDK [here](/SDK/intro.mdx).
-For an in-depth understanding of the functionality provided, check out the [Serrano branch API docs](https://serrano-sdk-docs.litprotocol.com/#welcome).
+For an in-depth understanding of the functionality provided, check out the [API docs](https://js-sdk.litprotocol.com/).

-For references to [programmatic signing](/coreConcepts/LitActionsAndPKPs/intro.md) and the Lit Actions functions which can be accessed inside a Lit Action via the `Lit.Actions` object, use the [Lit Actions](http://actions-docs.litprotocol.com/) API docs.
+For references to the Lit Actions functions which can be accessed inside a Lit Action via the `Lit.Actions` object, check out the [Lit Actions](http://actions-docs.litprotocol.com/) API docs.

 :::